Canopy

 - Malicious assets that try to exfiltrate data, run unintended commands, or escalate privileges inside a harness.

-- Typosquatting and namespace confusion at the registry level.
+- Typosquatting and namespace confusion at the catalogue level.

 - Supply-chain attacks on the manifest itself (tampered downloads, modified post-publish).